 Further enhancements to the firmware platform include dynamic directional protection and live load blocking.
 Dynamic directional protection enables the ACR to react to a change in the direction of a fault even part way through a reclose operation.
 Previously the ACR would commit to a complete reclose operation even if the fault changed direction during the operation.
 Dynamic directional protection is useful, for example, when an overcurrent occurs due to load switching.
 Previously the energy dumped due to the load switching in the first cycle would cause the ACR to commit to a complete reclose operation; but with dynamic directional protection, the ACR detects the energy being returned in the next cycle as a change of fault direction and terminate the reclose operation.

 Live load blocking is an advantage in situations such as when a subscriber load is lost causing a reclose operation, and the subscriber’s back up generator starts up.
 The ACR now remains open if it detects voltage on the subscriber side during the reclose operation to eliminate the risk of damage due to switching back in unsynchronised generation capacity.

-Relay 1.12 also includes remote battery testing of NOJA Power’s RC10 control and communications cubicle’s uninterruptable power supply (UPS).
-(The RC10 is a SCADA-ready controller for the OSM series.)
+Relay 1.12 also includes remote battery testing of NOJA Power’s RC-10 control and communications cubicle’s uninterruptable power supply (UPS) as the RC-10 is a SCADA-ready controller for the OSM series.
 Previously a periodic on-site visit was required to check the battery.
 Now a remotely triggered battery test determines whether the battery is healthy or requires replacement.